 Few are the days in which we eat (our) bread, but many will be the days in which our teeth will be idle.
 Few are the days in which we look at the sun, but many will be the days in which we will sit in the shadows.
 The netherworld is teeming, but its inhabitants lie sleeping.

-The son’s response clearly does not relate to the wisdom advice given in the first part of the composition, but to the very existence of advice for living.
-It appears, therefore, that in composing the son’s reply, the author criticised the instructions category rather than those specific items of advice.
+The son’s response does not seem to relate the advice given in the first part of the composition, but to the very existence of practical wisdom.
+It appears, therefore, that in composing the son’s reply, the author was criticising the instructions category as a whole.

 Unlike The Ballad of Early Rulers and Enlil and Namzitarra, the available Mesopotamian version of Hear the Advice cannot be of assistance regarding the question of reworking.
 However, in light of the essential difference between the father’s advice and the son’s reply, it is assumed that the present composition comprises an original work and a concluding interpolation as well.
 In this case, the interpolation wishes to update the affirmative instructions into a nihilistic and skeptical conclusion, which upends the initial meaning of the original work.
 It is reminiscent of Namzitarra’s observations about the vanity of possessions in a person’s short life, and of the speaker in the early version of The Ballad, but unlike the adaptation of The Ballad, which ends with a call to rejoice or to behave ethically, and unlike the adaptation of Enlil and Namzittara, whose very end apparently also suggests behaving with integrity, Hear the Advice could not be adapted in such an affirmative manner, since these are precisely the principles rejected in the son’s words.
 This composition is, therefore, the most extreme of the three compositions counted among the critical wisdom category that served Syro-Palestinian scribes.